 When we are sleep deprived, we can become forgetful and stressed so do not always recognise what’s happening at night.

 Every night merges into one, so you need to be able to take night time and look at it in segments.
-Using a sleep diary can help you identify areas of inconsistency, areas to praise or perhaps you might notice your child is getting more sleep than you thought!
+Using a sleep diary can help you identify areas of inconsistency and areas to praise.
+You might even notice your child is getting more sleep than you thought!

-- If your child sleeps elsewhere, such as a respite centre or another family member’s house, ask them to fill in the sleep diary.
+If your child sleeps elsewhere, such as a respite centre or another family member’s house, ask them to fill in the sleep diary.
 You might notice your child sleeps better there.
-Using the diary will be able to identify why.
+Using the diary will help you identify why.

-- Check with your school to see if your child naps in the day, or with the escort if they travel home by bus.
+Check with your school to see if your child naps in the day.
+Ask the escort if they sleep on the bus home.
 This will affect night-time sleep if the nap is too late in the day or if they are at an age where naps are not appropriate.

-- Keep the diary by the bed with a pencil so that you can fill it in immediately rather than trying to remember what happened later.
+Keep the diary and a pencil by the bed.
+Fill it in immediately as it's hard trying to remember what happened later.

-- Keep the diary for at least 2 weeks.
-See if you can identify a pattern to your child’s sleeping habits.
+Keep the diary for at least 2 weeks.
+See if you can see a pattern to your child’s sleeping habits.
 You can then identify an area that you can start to address.